While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

 To give your Instagram Reels as much exposure as possible, the best time to post is either early in the morning, around midday, or late at night.

-That said, it pays to experiment with different times to see what works for you.
+It pays to experiment with different times to see what works for you.